 Currently, the Federal Skilled Trades Program provides opportunities for skilled workers who want to become permanent residents in Canada via express entry.
 Applicants must have at least 2 years of full-time work experience within 5 years before application and meet the job requirements set out in the National Occupation Classification.
 They must also have a valid full-time employment job offer for at least 1 year, or a certificate of qualification in the applicable skilled trade issues by a Canadian provincial, territorial, or federal authority.
 Minimum scores on language tests are also required (Government of Canada, 2024).
+Recent changes to the temporary foreign worker program will allow some applicants to enroll in apprenticeship programs without needing a study permit, as long as they have a valid work permit, a job offer from an eligible construction occupation, and an apprenticeship agreement with an employer (Shank, 2025).
 For international students, the Post Graduate Work Permit for college graduates allows for students learning a skilled trade to apply for a temporary work permit (IRCC, 2024).
 However, current immigration policies and opportunities for Newcomers to access careers in the skilled trades require further development to address industry needs.
 In a BuildForce report on the impact of Canadian immigration policies on the construction industry, the research "recommends the adoption of a series of consensus principles by governments to ensure the construction sector can better access skilled workers from abroad in an effort to address projected shortages of skilled labour created by rising construction demands and changing demographics" (2024).
 Specifically, the report recommends that four reform principles be adopted by the government:

 - 1. "Address educational bias in the Express Entry selection system. - 2.
 Better align federal and provincial immigration policies and increase transparency. - 3.
-Ensure industry involvement in labour market planning, analysis and recruitment. - Support competencies-based skills assessments for foreign credential recognition" (Buildforce C Canada, 2024).
+Ensure industry involvement in labour market planning, analysis and recruitment. - 4.
+Support competencies-based skills assessments for foreign credential recognition" (Buildforce Canada c, 2024).